Rovas payment processor

 Webhook: event=order-placed server → server

-Browser redirect to callbackurl with delayed=1
+Browser redirect to callback_url

 On the Rovas "complete" page the buyer can click "Return to site".
-The browser is sent to your callbackurl with the parameters below appended as query-string parameters.
+The browser is sent to your callback_url with the parameters below appended as query-string parameters.
 Show an "awaiting payment" state — access is not yet granted.
 Verify authenticity via signature before trusting any value.

 Webhook: event=delayed-confirmed or delayed-rejected server → server